-КРІ Target Capture and Assessment Method Strategy level: S1.
+Strategy level: KPI Target Capture and Assessment Method S1.
 Approval from cabinet of AMS 5 year Agreed by Cabinet S2.
 Creation and performance monitor of Corporate Asset Management plan linked to AMS.
 Annually Reported to Cabinet annually S3.
 Repairs and Maintenance Strategy Annually Reported to Cabinet annually S3.
 Review of AMS against other key corporate strategies Annually Record of annual review updated Corporate Asset Management Plan.
 RAG assessment

-KPI Target Capture and Assessment Method NFT raiget Capture and Assessment Wethou C1.
+Corporate level: KPI Target Capture and Assessment Method C1.
 Review and refresh of Corporate Asset Management Delivery Plan Quarterly review Regular reviews shared and agreed delivery plan for each service area.
 C2.
 To Generate and diversify revenue streams through effective property investment.
-Led by the Council's Commercial Strategy the Investment plan will generate new and durable income streams through the both the redevelopment or repurposing of its existing assets or the acquisition of new assets which will deliver a strong financial yield Quarterly review/KPI monitor Performance monitored against the Commercial Strategy.
+Led by the Council's Commercial Strategy, Investment Strategy and Capital Strategy will generate new and durable income streams through the both the redevelopment or repurposing of its existing assets or the acquisition of new assets which will deliver a strong financial yield Quarterly review/KPI monitor Performance monitored against the Commercial Strategy.
 Key performance indicators and measures.
-C3.
+Reported in quarterly financial monitoring reports to cabinet C3.
 In response to the Climate emergency Reduce our carbon footprint and promote sustainable development and asset management.
 Quarterly review/KPI monitor Monitored against the Council's Carbon Reduction Strategy.
 MEES Compliance.
 C4.
-Generate receipts to support our capital programme.
-Rationalise and reduce the estate to deliver receipts and support the Council's capital aspirations Quarterly review/KPI monitor Monitored against the Council Capital Strategy C5.
+Generate receipts to support our capital programme as detailed in the Capital Strategy.
+Rationalise and reduce the estate to deliver receipts and support the Council's capital aspirations Quarterly review/KPI monitor Monitored against the Council Capital Strategy Reported in quarterly financial monitoring reports to cabinet C5.
 Demonstrate value for money and fitness for purpose annual suitability assessments.
 Council's assets will be suitable and sufficient to support the Council's functions and objectives.
 Quarterly review/KPI monitor

-C6.
+Corporate level: KPI Target Capture and Assessment Method C6.
 Through effective service asset management planning the Council will retain fit for purpose assets which strongly align to service delivery.
 Service Asset Management Plans will be in place for all directorates Quarterly review/KPI monitor Monitored against directorate strategies C7.
 Fit for purpose administration accommodation targeting a critical mass to ensure staff are supported through digital transformation and back office savings continue to be delivered driving efficiency.
 New administration model to be delivered by year five.
 Quarterly review/KPI monitor Monitored in conjunction with Workforce Transformation and Digital Transformation C8.
 Reduce Shropshire Council's estate by a third and resultant reduction in revenue cost.
 Optimising the estate to reduce the burden of repairs and maintenance and reducing operating costs.
 Quarterly review/KPI monitor Monitored against property indicators - area and value analysis C9.
 Maximise opportunities of working with the wider estate.
 Drive innovation across the public estate and creates the real opportunity for savings linked to new ways of working.
 Quarterly review/KPI monitor Delivered and monitored against the Shropshire and Telford and Wrekin Estate Partnership C10.
 Empower communities to thrive.
 Promoting, releasing and working with communities to improve resilience and allowing the use of assets by the community to deliver change.
 Quarterly review/KPI monitor Key Performance indicators borne out of place planning process